 - Campaigns (messages sent to lists or individuals, triggered in assorted ways, and targeting various message mediums)

-- Workflows (custom, multi-step, multi-branch processes by which Iterable structures interaction with contacts)
+- Journeys (custom, multi-step, multi-branch processes by which Iterable structures interaction with contacts)

 - Experiments (multi-variation campaigns attempting to optimize for a specific outcome)